invisicat/KanesMaidBot/README.md

 - [ ] 📚 API Access (Reddit, Instagram, E.A, Steam, etc)
 - [ ] 🎲 Game Integration (Apex Legends, Minecraft, Among Us, etc)

+## Development

+Kane's Maid is composed of many technologies and open source projects:

+### Infrastructure
+- Github for code management and version control
+- Github actions for CI and CD
+- Discord for discussions
+- InfluxDB and Grafana for statistics
+- RedisDB and RabbitMQ for scalable integrations between microservices
+- My RaspberryPI hosting all this 🥧

+### Runtimes
+- RustLang for running the bot
+- cargo for testing, running the dev service, building binaries and as the runtime harness
+- Node.js for the web dashboard

+### Semver
+Kane's Maid is using [Semantic Versioning 2.0][semantic-versioning-link].

+### Contributing

+Contributions are welcome!
+Feel free to make a pull request to add any features that are appropriate.
+Though, make sure you read up on the [Contributing Guide][github-contribution-link] before making one.

+Thank you to all the people who already contributed to Kane's Maid!

 ### Licensing